7 Best Budget Office Chairs In Australia For 2024

 Most stylish budget office chair.

 Above: Chrome and faux leather everywhere.
-The Eamon looks surprisingly stylish, but you notice the cheap construction when you get close.
+The Eamon looks surprisingly stylish – as long as you don’t look too closely.

 The Artiss Eamon is one of the cheapest chairs in this review.
-It’s not very durable and not very comfortable, yet you’ll find it in many Australian homes.
+It’s not durable or comfortable, yet you’ll find it in many Australian homes.

 It’s what I call a no-nonsense budget chair.

 You won’t find an extensive range of ergonomic knobs and levers.
-In fact, you’ll find just two essentials: recline tension and seat height.
+In fact, you’ll see just two essentials: recline tension and seat height.

 The seat pan is firm.
 The Eamon is not a chair you’ll want to use for long periods of time.

-Think of it as a display chair you put in your hallway, or one you use to take a 20-minute phone call.
+Think of it as a display chair for your hallway or one you use to take a 20-minute phone call.

 My Verdict.